aaronblondeau/com.salidasoftware.backgroundgps/README.md

 # Backgroundgps

 This is a PhoneGap/Cordova plugin that provides GPS locations via a background service.
-The plugin is largely meant to serve as a template for authoring more PhoneGap plugins but is functional.
+The plugin is meant to serve as a template for authoring more PhoneGap plugins, but is functional.
 The plugin currently only works on Android.

 ## To install from a local directory